puyacodes/pdcsc/README.md

 go
 ```

 This is just a simple check.
-A deeper check may want to check whether an existing `Bar` column has a correct type as well - it should be an `int` column - and if not, generate an error.

-Also, someone may want to check default values, foreign keys and other things when applying a change.
+A deeper check may want to check whether an existing `Bar` column has a correct type as well - it should be an `int` column - and if not, generate an error (someone may want to check default values, foreign keys and other things when applying a change).

 As it is clear, the scope of this topic can be fairly wide.